 - Spendthrift trusts – any type of trust that does not allow the beneficiary to sell or pledge away assets in the trust is called a spendthrift trust.
 This also protects the assets in the trust from the beneficiary’s creditors.

 If you are interested in setting up a trust, you will need the help of an experienced Houston, Texas estate planning attorney.
-Hensley Krueger LLP can analyze your needs and help you determine the best type of trust.
+Hensley Krueger PLLC can analyze your needs and help you determine the best type of trust.
 Contact us today to schedule a consultation.